 * * *

 I let my hair dry in large curlers, put on a little black dress I’d bought at a thrift store when I was in college, brushed on eyeliner, and finished with lip gloss and turquoise drop earrings.
 The dress was a size too big, and its shade of black didn’t quite match the lightly scuffed ballet flats I borrowed from Sara.
-The diamond bracelet looked absurdly out of place with that ensemble, but I doubted I’d have a better excuse to wear it for a while.
+The bracelet was a bit much, but people would probably assume it was fake.
+I doubted I’d have a better excuse to wear it for a while.

 “Lauren!”
 I heard from the direction of the elevator.
 I turned and saw Anna, my freshman year roommate, saunter into the room.
 Effervescent, blonde, and originally from Manhattan, she was totally at ease at these types of gatherings.
-Currently she was working seventy-hour weeks at a consulting firm—whatever that was.
+Last I heard she was working seventy-hour weeks at a consulting firm.
+Whatever that was.

 “Hi Anna,” I said, relieved to see a familiar face.